KhioneusNevula/MagicUniversity/README.md

 * Satisfaction: Produced by various Thoughts.
 Generally alike to Happiness, but also decreases Frustration, Distraction, and Anger.
 Topics with this feeling tend to be prioritized in selections.
 * Sadness: Produced by various Thoughts.
 Generally increases Unwillingness and Topics associated with this feeling get deprioritized.
 Also motivates Thoughts to end the sadness.
 Creates visual changes in some facial expressions
 * Fear: Produced by various Thoughts.
 Generally motivates Thoughts of fleeing and avoidance.
 Creates visual changes in some facial expressions.
 Topics with this feeling tend to be physically avoided and deprioritized.
+* Horror: Produced by various thoughts.
+Generally motivates Stress, Discontent, Distraction, and thoughts of avoidance.
+Creates visual changes in some facial expressions.
+Topics with this feeling tend to be physically avoided.
 * Guilt: Produced by various Thoughts.
 Generally increases varying emotions depending on personality traits, and motivates Thoughts of absolving guilt.
 * Anger: Produced by various Thoughts.
 Generally motivates Thoughts of acting on the anger.
 Creates visual changes in some facial expressions.
 Can motivate thoughts about causing actions that damage or destroy Topics associated with this feeling
 * Frustration: Produced by various Thoughts.
 Generally motivates Thoughts of stopping actions and increases Anger.
 Topics with this feeling tend to be deprioritized.